VB6Hobbyst7/ImGTA/README.md

   * Show pedestrians and vehicles in game (id, life)
   * Entity list of variables (type, health, injured, model, position, is mission entity)
 * Lua console
-  * Can call all natives directly within the game
+  * Call all natives directly within the game
 * Area
   * Draw box in game
   * Check if ped in angled are